 - approved retrocessionaire lists;

 - mandates and guidelines provided to external investment managers, which include:

 - regulatory compliance;

-- duration;
+- o duration;

-- o benchmark portfolio;
+- benchmark portfolio;

-- credit quality;
+- o credit quality;

-- o sector limitations; and
+- sector limitations; and

-- issuer limitations.
+- o issuer limitations.

 Risk sensitivity for credit risks

 Although credit risk is a material risk to TRZ, the sensitivity of the SST Ratio to credit defaults of TRZ's counterparties has also been considered.
 This demonstrated that TRZ is resilient to a range of events including severe counterparty rating downgrades or failure of TRC to meets its obligations under the TRC Whole Account XL.